unplugin/unplugin-vue-fervid/README.md

 > [!WARNING]
 > this project is still being tested and not ready to apply it to production and only supports vue 3 for now.
+> The current problem is that if you want to contribute in fervid, you need to start fervid synchronously for local development.

 #### Configuration